swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 This will grab all of the data needed for this workshop from the internet.

-**Cochlear Implants**

-A cochlear implant is a small electronic device that is surgically implanted in the inner ear to give deaf people a sense of hearing.
-More than a quarter of a million people have them, but there is still no widely-accepted benchmark to measure their effectiveness.
-In order to establish a baseline for such a benchmark, our supervisor got teenagers with CIs to listen to audio files on their computer and
-report:

-1.  the quietest sound they could hear
-2.  the lowest and highest tones they could hear
-3.  the narrowest range of frequencies they could discriminate

-To participate, subjects attended our laboratory and one of our lab techs played an audio sample, and recorded their data - when they first heard the sound, or first heard a difference in the sound.
-Each set of test results were written out to a text file, one set per file.
-Each participant has a unique subject ID, and a made-up subject name.
-Each experiment has a unique experiment ID.
-The experiment has collected 351 files so far.

-The data is a bit of a mess!
-There are inconsistent file names, there are extraneous "NOTES" files that we'd like to get rid of, and the data is spread across many directories.
-We are going to use shell commands to get this data into shape.
-By the end we would like to:

-1. Put all of the data into one directory called "alldata"

-2. Have all of the data files in there, and ensure that every file has a ".txt" extension

-3. Get rid of the extraneous "NOTES" files

-If we can get through this example in the available time, we will move onto more advanced shell topics...

 # Let's get started

 One very basic command is `echo`.
 This command is just prints text to